Fires in the Mirror: Production history

 Smith presented a first workshop production of the play in December 1991 at George Wolfe's Festival of New Voices.
 Fires in the Mirror had its world premiere at the New York Shakespeare Festival on May 1, 1992.
 Its official press opening was on May 12, 1992.

 Fires in the Mirror has also been produced by the American Repertory Theatre in Cambridge, Massachusetts; the McCarter Theatre in Princeton, New Jersey; Brown University, Stanford University, Royal Court Theatre in London, and many others.
 It was presented as part of the 1994 Melbourne International Arts Festival in Australia at the Victorian Arts Centre (now Arts Centre Melbourne).

 Television film

 A film of the play was adapted under the direction of George C. Wolfe and starred Anna Deavere Smith.
 Aired in 1993, it was produced by Cherie Fortis and filmed by "American Playhouse" for PBS.

 Awards

 It received the Drama Desk Award for Outstanding One-Person Show in 1993.
 In 1994, Deavere received the award again, for her Twilight: Los Angeles, 1992, another example of verbatim theatre, based on the 1992 Los Angeles riots.

+Fires in the Mirror was also a finalist for the Pulitzer Prize (Drama) in 1993.